NSS-Workshops/learn-ops-api/README.md

 🧨 Do not continue with these instructions until you have cloned and followed the instructions for the Learning Platform Client and Learning Platform Infrastructure projects.
 Once those are complete, and the monolith container is running, you can come back here and continue.

-## Configure the API
+## Setup Continued...

 ### 1. Access Django Admin

 1. Visit [http://localhost:8000/admin](http://localhost:8000/admin)
 1. Authenticate with the superuser credentials you specified in your environment variables above.

-### 2. Make Yourself an Instructor
+### 2. Github OAuth

-If you successfully authenticated, follow these steps to access the instructor interface of the Learning Platform.
+Your instructor will share the OAuth client ID and secret that you will be using for your local environment.
+If you haven't received those yet, ask your instructor for them.

+1. In the admin interface, click on the **Social applications** link in the left navigation _(it's at the bottom)_
+2. Click on **Github**
+3. Update the **Client id** value to what your instructor provided
+4. Update the **Secret key** value to what your instructor provided

+### 3. Access the Learning Platform UI

 1. Open a new browser tab
 2. Visit http://localhost:8000/auth/github/url?cohort=13&v=1
 3. Authorize with Github

+### 4. Add yourself to Instructor role

-4. Go back to the Django Admin browser tab
+1. Go back to the Django Admin browser tab
-5. Click on **Users** in the left navigation
+2. Click on **Users** in the left navigation
-6. Search for your Github handle
+3. Search for your Github handle
-7. Click on your user account
+4. Click on your user account
-8. Toggle **Staff status** to be on
+5. Toggle **Staff status** to be on
-9. In the **Group** sections, double click **Instructor** so that it moves to the _Chosen groups_ list
+6. In the **Group** sections, double click **Instructor** so that it moves to the _Chosen groups_ list

+### 5. Verify that you are an instructor

-10. Close the browser tab that is running the Learning Platform
+1. Close the browser tab that is running the Learning Platform
-11. Open a new tab and visit http://localhost:3000 again
+2. Open a new tab and visit http://localhost:3000 again
-12. You should now see the instructor interface
+3. You should now see the instructor interface

 ## Resources